 From the beginning, one of the main priorities of the European Solidarity Corps (ESC) formerly known as European Voluntary Service program, is the integration of young people with fewer opportunities.

 The program Strategic Partnership was created to extend the target group on the one hand and to modify the eligibility conditions and the evaluation of Erasmus+ on the other hand.
-The Project “Europe for all” is part of the Strategic Partnership between different European organizations: A&M Scotland, Porta Nuova Europa (Italy), Association "Inspiration" Ruse (Bulgaria), Jugendakademie Walberberg (Germany).
-Furthermore in this consortium the "non-formal education" research unit of the University of Applied Sciences in Cologne will participate conducting the scientific evaluation and the process consultancy.
+The Project “Europe for all” which was conducted from 2018 – 2020 was part of the Strategic Partnership between different European organizations: A&M Scotland, Porta Nuova Europa (Italy), Association "Inspiration" Ruse (Bulgaria), Jugendakademie Walberberg (Germany).
+Furthermore in this consortium the "non-formal education" research unit of the University of Applied Sciences in Cologne participated conducting the scientific evaluation and the process consultancy.

-In 2020 there will be various presentations of the results at national and European levels.
-Thanks to many years of experience with young people with fewer opportunities, the European consortium is looking forward to realizing projects that have a regional impact.
-The aim is that regional organizations working with the target group will increase the ESC activities and create networks for further cooperation and to use synergies.
+Thanks to many years of experience with young people with fewer opportunities, the European consortium realized projects that have a regional impact.
+The aim was that regional organizations working with the target group will increase the ESC activities and create networks for further cooperation and to use synergies.

-The project reaches out for the following objectives:
+The project reached out for the following objectives:

-Overall, the number of participants with fewer opportunities in European Solidarity Corps (ESC) projects is supposed to be increased by the network "Europe for all".
-To take the diversity of the target group into consideration will be as essential for the sending and hosting as the research and the regional and national differences.
+Overall, the number of participants with fewer opportunities in European Solidarity Corps (ESC) projects was supposed to be increased by the network "Europe for all".

 - Exploring the conditions for tailor-made ESC projects that ensure a successful European Voluntary Service for young people with fewer opportunities.